-Topic 1.Optical systems in biological researches.
+Topic 1.
+Optical instruments in biological researches.

-- 1. Microscopic techniques significance in the studying biological objects; - 2.
-Light microscope structure, main principles of working with it. - 3.
+1. Microscopic techniques significance in the studying biological objects;

+- 2. Light microscope structure, main principles of working with it. - 3.
 Preparing wet-mount slides.

 If almost any structure from a plant or an animal is examined, it will be seen to consist of more or less distinct units - cell, which is too small to be seen with the naked eye.
 So they must be magnified in order to get any idea about their structure.
 This may be achieved by using the microscope.
-Tools play a major role in science.
-This means that many great discoveries lie in wait for the tools needed to make them.

 For laboratory examinations available light microscope that produce magnified images by focusing visible light rays.
 Electron microscopes produce magnified images by focusing beams of electrons.